 Additionally, manual configuration is much slower than automated processes, which leads to delays and later to unavailability of the application.
 Organizations lose much-needed scalability, especially during peaks, and risk keeping their apps unavailable for longer periods of time.
 On top of that, whenever you experience an issue pertaining to the infrastructure, it becomes extremely difficult to identify the cause.
 Without continuous monitoring and reporting that IaC tools deliver, professionals might spend a lot of time trying to find a root cause.
 This will eventually lead to churn and poor reputation among users.

-Nowadays systems are becoming more and more complex, which, paired with cloud migration, creates an imminent need for an Infrastructure as a Code approach.
+Nowadays systems are becoming more and more complex, which, paired with cloud migration, creates an imminent need for an Infrastructure as Code approach.
 The widespread adoption of microservices requires separate provision of infrastructures for hundreds of small applications as opposed to several large ones.
 The automation that IaC delivers makes this possible and helps companies go to the next level.

 IaC also facilitates DevOps integration by offering developers quick access to the IT infrastructure that DevOps requires to perform.
 Businesses can now adopt DevOps best practices, including continuous integration, continuous delivery (CI/CD) and version control that makes their activities safer, more efficient, and optimal.

-Infrastructure as a Code comes with a variety of advantages that can make your business more productive and technologically advanced.
+Infrastructure as Code comes with a variety of advantages that can make your business more productive and technologically advanced.
 From reducing the costs and offering more scalability to enhancing security and providing a disaster recovery solution, the adoption of IaC can significantly benefit your company.
 Now that we have discussed the challenges of the traditional IT infrastructure management approach, let’s move on to the benefits of the IaC model.

-The automation that Infrastructure as a Code brings provides much higher process speed when it comes to setup and configuration.
+The automation that Infrastructure as Code brings provides much higher process speed when it comes to setup and configuration.
 Developers simply run a script to set up their infrastructure for any environment, including development, deployment, testing, production, and more.
 Your workers no longer need to wait for lengthy setup and waste their precious time on complex configurations.
 Higher speed enables smoother application operation, better performance and responsiveness, and improved user experience.

 A significant benefit of IaC adoption is cost reduction.
 First of all, you will lower your human resources costs by automating tasks.
 The costs of hiring and onboarding a new employee alone are quite high, but when you also consider pension, taxes, salary, office equipment, the expense gets noticeably high.